-25.4 Bursary Information
+24.4 Bursary Information

-University of Alberta students may apply for bursaries based on financial need and satisfactory academic standing.
+University of Alberta students may apply for bursaries based on demonstrated financial need.
 Bursary funding is Intended to provide financial aid to students experiencing a financial shortfall In the current academic year.
 They are designed to supplement students' existing funds and are not intended to fully fund students' education.
 Bursaries are usually issued after a student has exhausted all other funding options.
-Applications for bursaries are available online each year from December 1 to January 15 at the University Bursaries and Emergency Funding (UBEF) website: www.uofaweb. ualberta.ca/ubef